Giancarlo Stanton Preview, Player Props: Yankees vs. Red Sox

-Giancarlo Stanton -- .135 average over his past 10 games -- will be in action for the New York Yankees versus the Boston Red Sox, with Brayan Bello on the hill, on August 18 at 7:05 PM ET.
+The New York Yankees and Giancarlo Stanton (.286 slugging percentage over his past 10 games, including one homer), battle starting pitcher Kutter Crawford and the Boston Red Sox at Yankee Stadium, Saturday at 1:05 PM ET.

-He had a hitless showing in his last game (0-for-3) against the Braves.
+He had a one-hit performance in his last game (1-for-4) against the Red Sox.

 Giancarlo Stanton Game Info & Props vs. the Red Sox